 It’s usually something tiny.

 I always kept mints in the car.
 One day when I ran out, I thought, “Oh no!
 I need more!”
-But as soon as I felt that need?
+But as soon as I felt that need, no — time to quit.
 No mints in the car since that day.